 A Genetic Test for Radiation Dose-Response

-X-Ray irradiation of a female Drosophila may induce an recessive lethal mutation on one of the two X chromosomes in reproductive cells in her germ line.
+X-Ray irradiation of a female Drosophila may induce a recessive lethal mutation on one of the two X chromosomes in reproductive cells in her germ line.
 When mated to an un-irradiated male, some of her daughters will be heterozygous for the chromosome with the recessive lethal (X'X).
-When these X'X daughters are back-crossed to the un-irradiated hemizygous males (XY), half of the male embryos will inherit the un-mutated maternal X and half will inherit the lethal X'.
+When these X'X daughters are back-crossed to un-irradiated hemizygous males (XY), half of the male embryos will inherit the un-mutated maternal X and half will inherit the lethal X'.
 The latter males die in early development, thus X'X females will have only half the expected proportion of male offspring.
-The assay for X-linked lethals is the proportion of females with this modified sex ratio.
+The assay for induction of X-linked lethals is the proportion of females with this modified sex ratio.

 X